Actipro/WPF-Controls/Documentation/topics/microcharts/chart-types/bullet-graph.md

 ## Measure Display

 The [MicroBulletGraph](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph) is capable of displaying a featured value, a comparative value, a projected value, and any number of ranges.
 The only required value is the featured value, all others default to `NaN`, in which case they will not be displayed.
-If all parts are present the order they are rendered from top to bottom is: featured, comparative, projected, then the ranges in order from the smallest value to	the largest value.
+If all parts are present, the order they are rendered from top to bottom is: featured, comparative, projected, then the ranges in order from the smallest value to the largest value.

 ![Screenshot](../images/bullet-diagram.png)

-By default the featured and projected bars take up a third of the control and extend from zero to a length proportional to their respective values.
+By default, the featured and projected bars take up a third of the control and extend from zero to a length proportional to their respective values.
 The comparative bar is displayed perpendicular to the featured bar, with a default width of two and fills two thirds of the control.
 Ranges fill the entire control and extend to a length proportional to their value, any ranges that aren't given a value will fill to the end of the control.
 The [MicroBulletGraph](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph).[QualitativeRanges](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph.QualitativeRanges) member is used to set and access the collection of [MicroQualitativeRange](xref:@ActiproUIRoot.Controls.MicroCharts.MicroQualitativeRange)s displayed by the chart.
 An example of populating the collection is shown below.

 ```xaml
 <bulletGraph:MicroBulletGraph Maximum="800" FeaturedMeasureValue="450" FeaturedMeasureBrush="Black">